sfu-cmpt340/project_20/README.md

 Provide _exact_ versions, test on CSIL or reference workstations.

 ```
-To run this project, please clone this github repository, then run LungAnalyze.m which is located in the src folder.
+To run this project, please clone this github repository, then install the Matlab Image Processing Toolbox addon, then run LungAnalyze.m which is located in the src folder.
 Then choose the samples or samples-normal folder or alternatively, provide your own images in your own folder.
 ```

 <a name="repro"></a>